KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

     Given "we have these values" {
         param($Data)

         $hashtable = Invoke-Expression $Data
         New-Person @hashtable
     }

 You can place any PowerShell into a text parameter.
 Should you do that?
-Prabbably not.
+Prabably not.
 Your code really should be in the tests and not in the specifications.

 I do have to warn you that by using `Invoke-Expression` or even creating a `ScriptBlock` that you are turning a specification file into an executable file.
 You could consider limiting the commands that could be used in your specification.
-If you are interested in that, I have a better write up about [Domain Specific Languages](https://kevinmarquette.github.io/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1/?utm_source=blog&utm_medium=blog&utm_content=Gherkin2#data-sections) that coveres that in more detail.
+If you are interested in that, I have a better write up about [Domain Specific Languages](https://kevinmarquette.github.io/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1/?utm_source=blog&utm_medium=blog&utm_content=Gherkin2#data-sections) that covers that in more detail.

 # Running scenarios multiple times